 Loud-Praying Women Are Arrested Outside Church

 GREENSBURG, Pa.
-(AP) _ Two women whose loud praying drowns out the priest and the choir were arrested as they tried to attend Good Friday Mass in defiance of a court order.
+(AP) _ Two women whose loud praying drowns out the priest and the choir were arrested as they tried to attend Good Friday services in defiance of a court order.

 Sheriff’s deputies took Joan Sudwoj and Cynthia Balconi into custody at the doors to Blessed Sacrament Cathedral.
 They were charged with criminal trespass, which carries up to two years in prison.